-This course consists of four main topics.
-There are: (1) Kinematics of a particle: rectilinear and curvilinear motion, absolute dependent motion and relative motion of two particles.
-(2) Kinetics of a particle: force and acceleration, work and energy, and impulse and momentum.
-(3) Planar kinematics of a rigid body: translation, rotation, absolute motion and relative motion.
-(4) Planar kinetics of a rigid body: moment of inertia, force and acceleration, work and energy.
+This course introduces students to dynamics that covers particles, rigid bodies and systems in motion.
+The problem-solving methods based on Newton's laws are applied to solve fundamental, applied and complex problems in kinematics and kinetics.
+This consists of four main topics: (1) Kinematics of a particle: rectilinear and curvilinear motion, absolute dependent motion and relative motion of two particles; (2) Kinetics of a particle: force and acceleration, work and energy, and impulse and momentum; (3) Planar kinematics of a rigid body: translation, rotation, absolute motion and relative motion; and (4) Planar kinetics of a rigid body: moment of inertia, force and acceleration, work and energy.